fluid-project/infusion-docs/src/documents/ImageReordererAPI.md

 category: API
 ---

-The Image Reorderer is a convenience function for applying the Reorderer to images within a collection..
+The Image Reorderer is a convenience function for applying the Reorderer to images within a collection.
 This page provides technical details of the API.

 ## Creating an Image Reorderer ##